bartolkaruza/tester/README.md

 Typically install your library as a Github dependency, because most libraries do not include example code in the published bundle. ```yarn add your-lib@org/package#tag-or-branch```.
 If your library requires additional steps pre-publish before it would be usable to a consuming app, run those manually.

 Each dependency that has an App.js under `node_modules/<package>/example/App.js` will be included as a menu item.
 Autolinking is used to include the native code in the tester app.
-The example code is included based on the availability of the App.ts example entry file.
+The example code is included based on the availability of the App.js example entry file.
 Any native modifications to make the library function, such as permissions, need to be added to the tester app.

 ### Types